 Then, each strand is washed and draped over a line to dry.
 Once they are dried out, they are baled into large balls and shipped to manufacturing plants to be braided and twisted in rope.

-Incidentally, nearly all the farms in the Philippines are small, family owned while those in Ecuador are large farms owned by corporations.
-With all the recent major hurricanes and the effects of el nino hitting the Philippines, the production of Abaca has been difficult.
+Incidentally, nearly all the farms in the Philippines are small and family-owned, while those in Ecuador are large farms owned by corporations.
+With all the recent major hurricanes and the effects of el niño hitting the Philippines, Abaca production has been difficult.
 It’s no wonder the price of the fiber cannot remain unaffected.
 The good news is that there is a push by the development authority to expand the acreage of abaca farms in order to increase production.

 Want to see how manila rope is made?
 Check out this video: